 The ideal applicant for graduate school in the applied mental health professions (e.g., psychology, counseling, social work, marriage and family therapy) has (1) applied helping experiences/internships on their curriculum vita that help them stand out, (2) strong letters of recommendation from professional supervisors who can speak to that applicant’s talent and passion, (3) social justice activism skills and experiences that have helped them develop their critical consciousness, and (4) a knowledge of the “hidden curriculum” (i.e., unspoken rules) of how to put together a competitive graduate school application.

-To help more undergraduates become competitive applicants for master’s and doctoral degree programs in the mental health professions, Dr. Joseph Hammer coordinates the Social Justice Activism Internship for undergraduate students across the United States and beyond.
+To help more people become competitive applicants for master’s and doctoral degree programs in the mental health professions, Dr. Joseph Hammer coordinates the Social Justice Activism Internship for people across the United States and beyond.

 Furthermore, unlike most internships that require in-person attendance, interns can live anywhere in the world, provided they have reliable internet access and the ability to attend internship activities during the afternoons/evenings in USA Eastern Time (UTC-4) Zone.